 As you can see, many non-organic gemstones are not suitable for ultrasonic cleaning.
 Instead, you can use gentle cleaning solutions or just warm soapy water to make them clean again.

 Organic gemstones, such as pearl, mother of pearl, coral, amber, ivory and jet, are very soft and porous.
-They should never be put into an ultrasonic cleaner because organic gemstones can easily get dissolved by the heat and vibrations.
+They should never be put into an ultrasonic cleaner because organic gemstones can easily get dissolved by heat and vibrations.
 The best way to clean them is to use warm soapy water.

 What Metals Can Go in an Ultrasonic Cleaner?

 Ultrasonic cleaners are known for working great with precious metals.
 You can safely clean white, yellow and rose gold using ultrasonic devices.
 Silver and platinum jewellery can also be cleaned in an ultrasonic machine.
-The exception is tungsten, as it is prone to damages when subjected to ultrasound waves.
+The exception is tungsten, as it is prone to damage when subjected to ultrasound waves.

 Ultrasonic cleaners are not recommended to use on metals that are oxidized or antique.
 In such a case, you can use gentle cleaning solutions or warm soapy water.